NoamAvitan/MaskDetection/README.md

-# MaskDetection
-Mask Detection Project
+This is a Mask Detection Project